bdkr21/mpv-myconfig/README.md

-# Just some config and Script i Mostly used for MPV PLAYER
+# My personal mpv config and user scripts. ㅋㅋㅋㅋ

-This repository contain scripts I have made for [mpv media player](https://github.com/mpv-player/mpv/).
+This repository contain scripts I have made for [mpv media player](https://github.com/mpv-player/mpv/), This is mainly just for backup and keeping track of changes.
 To add scripts from this repository, download the desired script in your `mpv/scripts/` directory, for user customizable settings download the related conf file in your `mpv/script-opts/` directory.